bryanesmith/wormj/README.md

     ;   └************┘
     ;    012345678901

-    (advance-turn)

-Since the worm consumed the apple, two things happen:
+Since the worm consumes the apple, two things happen:
   1. A new apple is randomly generated.
-In this example, an apple with nutrional value of `9` appears at the `{:x 10 :y 10}`.
+In this example, an apple `9` appears at the `{:x 10 :y 10}` position on the board.
   2. The worm will grow to match the nutritional value of the consumed apple.
 The last apple, `2`, had nutritional value of 2, so for the next two turns the worm will grow.

-You can determine how many turns has to grow:
+Note that you can determine how many more turns your worm will grow:

     (:grow-count @wormj.state/worm)

-Now we will turn up.
-Our worm grows a new segment, and our `:grow-count` is decremented:
+This turn, our worm will move up.
+Our worm also grows this turn, and hence its `:grow-count` is decremented:

+    (wormj.state/set-trajectory :up)
+    (wormj.state/advance-turn)

     ;   :grow-count 1
     ;